 That’s why I love Pinterest so much.
 Even as a newbie to Pinterest you can get some amazing reach.
 So if you don’t have many Pinterest followers, don’t despair.
 If you’re not getting the traffic you want, no worries!
 Not making sales?
 It’s okay.

-With a little work we can get your profile hopping!
+With a little work on your Pinterest SEO we can get your profile hopping!
 So let’s get started!

 #1 Embrace the visual search engine